jasperRob/earthworm/README.md

 - Automatically discover existing git worktrees for a project
 - Create a new git worktree and tmux session in a single step
 - Edit and delete projects, sessions, and worktrees
-- Fuzzy search across the session list
+- Search across the session list
+- Help popup showing all keybindings
 - State persists across restarts
 - Configurable keybindings